xavierkamp/tsForecastR/README.md

 devtools::install_github("xavierkamp/tsForecastR")
 ```

-Note:
+__Note:__

-When installing this package, in order to use the LSTM model, you will be required to have Python and Tensorflow (version <= 1.14) installed on your machine.
-Note that the current forecasting procedure does not support Tensorflow 2.0.
+When installing this package, in order to use the LSTM model you will be required to have Python and Tensorflow (version <= 1.14) installed on your machine.
+Please note that currently the forecasting procedure does not support Tensorflow 2.0.

 To check the tensorflow version:
 ``` r